 The unaudited pro forma combined financial information was prepared in accordance with generally accepted accounting principles in the United States ("GAAP") and pursuant to the rules and regulations of Article 11 of SEC Regulation S-X. The unaudited pro forma combined balance sheet as of December 31, 2016 was prepared using the historical balance sheets of Tokai and Otic as of December 31, 2016 and gives effect to the Otic Transaction and Equity Financing as if each occurred on December 31, 2016.
-The unaudited pro forma combined statements of operations for the year ended December 31, 2016 were prepared using the historical statements of Tokai and Otic for the year ended December 31, 2016 and give effect to the Otic Transaction and Equity Financing as if each occurred on January 1, 2016.
+The unaudited pro forma combined statements of operations for the year ended December 31, 2016 were prepared using the historical statements of operations of Tokai and Otic for the year ended December 31, 2016 and give effect to the Otic Transaction and Equity Financing as if each occurred on January 1, 2016.

 Otic has preliminarily concluded that the Otic Transaction represents a business combination pursuant to ASC 805.
 In addition, because Otic has been determined to be the accounting acquirer in the Otic Transaction, but not the legal acquirer, the Otic Transaction is deemed a reverse acquisition under the guidance of ASC 805.
 Otic has not yet completed a valuation analysis of the fair market value of Tokai's assets to be acquired and liabilities to be assumed.
-Using the estimated total consideration for the Otic Transaction, Otic has preliminarily allocated such consideration to the assets acquired and liabilities assumed of Tokai in the Otic Transaction based on the amounts reported in Tokai's balance sheet as of December 31, 2016, as Otic management believes that such amounts approximate the fair values, as of that date, of the assets to be acquired and the liabilities to be assumed by Otic in the Otic Transaction was used to prepare pro forma adjustments in the unaudited pro forma combined balance sheet.
+Using the estimated total consideration for the Otic Transaction, Otic has preliminarily allocated such consideration to the assets acquired and liabilities assumed of Tokai in the Otic Transaction based on the amounts reported in Tokai's balance sheet as of December 31, 2016, as Otic management believes that such amounts approximate the fair values, as of that date, of the assets to be acquired and the liabilities to be assumed by Otic in the Otic Transaction.
+This preliminary purchase price allocation was used to prepare pro forma adjustments in the unaudited pro forma combined balance sheet.
 The final purchase price allocation will be determined when Otic has determined the final consideration paid in the Otic Transaction and completed the detailed valuations and other studies and necessary calculations.
-The final purchase price allocation could differ materially from the preliminary purchase price allocation may (1) result in allocation to intangible assets and goodwill based on the results of certain valuations and other studies that have yet to be completed, (2) include other changes to assets and liabilities and (3) include changes to the fair value of purchase consideration in the Otic Transaction.
+The final purchase price allocation could differ materially from the preliminary purchase price allocation used to prepare the pro forma adjustments and the unaudited pro forma combined balance sheet.
+The final purchase price allocation may (1) result in allocations to intangible assets and goodwill based on the results of certain valuations and other studies that have yet to be completed, (2) include other changes to assets and liabilities and (3) include changes to the fair value of purchase consideration in the Otic Transaction.